Tooa/yaGIACgen/README.md

 * Then under the `more settings` deselect the option `Header and footers`
 * Finally, click `save`

+## Limitations

+* The tool does not group together entries with the exact same keyword, but different pages,book/chapter numbers.
+Such occurrences will end-up as separate entries in the HTML file next to each other.

 ## TODOs

 * Make book colors configurable